dschnare/directr/README.md

     // @myDirective null undefined 34.4 false "text with spaces"
     // @otherDirective word String { name: 'object literal', list: [1,2,3] } [ { name: 'array literal' } ]

+For directives that only accept a single Object or Array literal there is an alternate block-syntax that can be used.

+    /* @{directiveName}
+    Object or Array literal
+    */

+Example:

+    /* @myDirective
+    {
+      name: 'object literal',
+      list: [1, 2, 3, 4]
+    }
+    */

 The following globals are available to be referenced in Object or Array literals or as a plain reference.

 - String
 - Array